Entropic crystallization of Brownian squares through pathways governed by orientational dynamics: Conclusions

+Studies on the phase behavior of dense systems of anisotropic particles began with Onsager’s spherocylinders \cite{Onsager1949}.
+Although exotic equilibrium phase behaviors in these entropic systems have been studied extensively in simulations and experiments with various shapes \cite{Onsager1949, Frenkel1988, WOJCIECHOWSKI2004, MartinezRaton2005, John2008, Zhao2009, Zhao2011, Agarwal2011, Damasceno2011, Zhao2012, Zhao2012a, Damasceno2012, Wang2015, Klotsa2018, Shen2019}, the underlying equilibration dynamics leading to crystalline and liquid-crystalline phases with varied symmetries remain a longstanding pursuit.
+Our results address this quest and provide a comprehensive understanding of the pathways to equilibrium phase behaviors that are solely governed by access to a wider range of orientational states of anisotropic particles.
+Thereby, our findings explain how a slightly higher degree of corner rounding alters the equilibrium phase behavior \cite{Zhao2011,Avendano2012}, and the coexistence of RX and RB crystallites in the same neighborhood in the CE phase with local variations in the range of accessible orientational diffusion of the Brownian squares \cite{Zhao2011}--phenomena that are generalizable to other anisotropic particles.

-A detailed examination of the validity of our conclusions for other complex anisotropic shapes, \textit{e.g.}, concave particles, remains an interesting future direction.
-This study opens up avenues to explore the effect of directional interactions among constituents on the crystallization pathways leading to specific equilibrium orderings, and the structural and mechanical properties of these crystalline phases, such as their response to defects, in both two and three dimensions.
+A detailed estimation of the particle separation- and shape-dependent frictional effects and complex hydrodynamic interactions in fluctuating 2D systems of platelet particles by calculating the grand resistance and mobility tensors, potentially employing simulations, and a detailed examination of the validity of our conclusions for other complex anisotropic shapes, e.g., concave particles, remain interesting future directions.
+This study opens avenues for exploring the effect of directional interactions among constituents on the crystallization pathways leading to specific equilibrium orderings and the structural and mechanical properties of these crystalline phases, such as their response to defects in two and three dimensions.

-\subsection{Materials and methods}
+\section{Materials and methods}